How to Participate

 1. Select equipment that suits your needs from the Eligible Equipment Catalog.

-3. Provide the dealer with equipment domicile location, small business designation, and other information.
+3. Provide the dealer with equipment domicile location and other information.

 4. Purchase your CORE-discounted equipment.